kghamilton89/guerra-civil-espanola/README.md

   * [Manuel Hedilla](https://en.wikipedia.org/wiki/Manuel_Hedilla): Increases Facist support, decreases national unity.
   * [Lluís Companys](https://en.wikipedia.org/wiki/Llu%C3%ADs_Companys): More radically increases democratic support, but executed and removed after the war.

+### Balance

+* This mod is designed assuming the user plays as Spain.
+Thus, to negate the effects of advancing the timeline five years into the past, the first National Focus selected by all other countries lasts three years instead of 70 days.
+* Vanilla troop counts are reduced to account for timeline shift.

 > Raise an [issue](https://github.com/kghamilton89/guerra-civil-espanola/issues/new) to report crashes or bugs.

 ## Download Instructions